WiebeVanAken/JavaFXSceneSwitcher/README.md

 ```

 What happens here is the following:
-A simple basic JavaFX pane gets made.
+* A simple basic JavaFX pane gets made.
-This pane also implements IEventPane.
+* This pane also implements IEventPane.
 IEventPane is an interface which holds pane events.
-These events get called when a pane gains or loses focus.
+* These events get called when a pane gains or loses focus.
-A pane does not have to implement IEventPane.
+* A pane does not have to implement IEventPane.
 If it doesn't, it doesn't work with the event system that I've made.
 It's entirely optional

+About passing data to another view
+Passing data around to another view is done by adding additional parameters to ViewController.show, this data can be accessed in the onFocusGained function in a pane.